aws-samples/aws-draco/README.md

-The DR Account Copying system (DRACO) is a skeleton application built to address a common need - that of moving copies of EBS and RDS snapshots (including RDS Aurora Clusters) to a separate DR account.
+The DR Account Copying system (DRACO) is a skeleton application built to address a common need - that of moving copies of EBS and RDS snapshots (including RDS Aurora Clusters) to a separate DR account (within the same Region).
 Although this problem has been partially addressed before (see [this AWSLabs Project](https://github.com/awslabs/rds-snapshot-tool)) there are benefits to implementing an extensible, event-driven and fully serverless solution:

 * You can add other types of snapshots to be backed up by listening for the appropriate events.
 * You can easily parallelize these long running tasks in a way that is difficult with